PLTools/OCanren/README.md

 (* Abstracted type for the tree *)
 @type ('a, 'self) tree = Nil | Node of 'a * 'self * 'self with gmap, show

-(* A shortcut for "ground" tree we're going to work in "functional" code *) type gtree = (int, gtree) tree
+(* A shortcut for "ground" tree we're going to work with in "functional" code *) type gtree = (int, gtree) tree

 (* Logic counterpart *)